-Sometimes life throws us curve balls that we never quite see coming.
-Unfortunately for bird owners, sometimes these issues mean that we can no longer keep our pets.
-Sometimes people have to give up their birds for health or financial reasons, other times, the reason may be as simple as having to move to a home that doesn't allow pets.
-If after exhausting all ideas, you have found that you can no longer keep your feathered friend, read on for tips on finding a good home for your bird.
+Sometimes life changes and bird owners have to give up their birds for health or financial reasons or relocating to a home that doesn't allow pets.
+If you can no longer keep your feathered friend, here's how you can go about finding a good home for your bird.

 01 of 05